fvera002/rshell/README.md

 ## Bugs and Limitations
 ####Bugs HW0: rshell
-* This implementation does not support special characters and their features.
-It only recognizes commands, the given connectors, and the hashtag `#` for comments.
-Therefore, quotes, parentheses and other special characters would be considered as part of the argument list.
-It means that the following command would not behave as "usual" (the same way a linux shell behaves):

-    `echo "This is a README file" > README.md`

-    Instead, it would echo exactly what was written: `"This is a README file" > README.md`

 * Running `bin/rshell` by redirecting its input would not work properly.
     ```
     Do not run: